l7mp/stunner-gateway-operator/README.md

 Do not expose pprof publicly, profiles may contain sensitive runtime details.

+### Gateway label propagation filter

+The operator propagates labels from a Gateway resource onto the Deployment it provisions for that Gateway.
+Certain labels are filtered though, in order to avoid collisions with ecosystem tools that use labels as ownership claims.
+Most notably, `kubectl apply --prune --applyset` will sweep the operator's Deployments (see [#70](https://github.com/l7mp/stunner-gateway-operator/issues/70)), unless the corresponding labels (`applyset.kubernetes.io/part-of`, `applyset.k8s.io/part-of`) are filtered from propagating into the Deployment.
+The default is to filter the below well-known keys:

+- `applyset.kubernetes.io/part-of`, `applyset.k8s.io/part-of`
+- `app.kubernetes.io/managed-by`
+- `argocd.argoproj.io/instance`
+- `kustomize.toolkit.fluxcd.io/name`, `kustomize.toolkit.fluxcd.io/namespace`

+Override the list via `STUNNER_GATEWAY_OPERATOR_LABEL_FILTER` (comma-separated).
+The env-var, when set, *replaces* the default.
+Set it to the empty string to disable filtering.

 ### Metrics

 Prometheus metrics are served at `--metrics-bind-address` (default `:8080/metrics`).